snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_events.md

 To call the **Get Tracking Events by Custom Reference** endpoint, send a `GET` request to `https://api.sorted.com/pro/tracking/custom_reference/{custom_reference}`.

 PRO returns a `tracking_response_list` object containing tracking information for any shipments that have the specified `{custom_reference}`.
-The `tracking_response_list` comprises a list of `tracking_responses`, as well as fields indicating the total number of matching shipments and (where applicable) the number of records that were taken or skipped.
+The `tracking_response_list` comprises a list of `tracking_responses`, as well as fields indicating the total number of matching shipments and (where applicable) the number of records that were taken or skipped using paging parameters.

 Each `tracking_response` includes the following information: